 When it comes to doing our laundry, most of us would prefer to do it at home.
-But what happens when our machines break down or we just don’t have a washer/dryer at home?
+But what happens when our machines break down, or we just don’t have a washer/dryer at home?
 That’s where laundromats come in.
-They provide a space for people to wash and dry their clothes while doing interesting people-watching!

-But with so many laundromats to choose from, how can you be sure you’re choosing the best laundromat near me for your needs?
+But with so many laundromats to choose from, how can you be sure you’re choosing the best laundromat for your needs?

 This post may contain affiliate links.
 If you make a purchase, I may make a commission at no cost to you.
 Please read my full disclosure for more info

 How to find a laundromat near me